Ilyasnow/Overlord-Discord-Selfbot/README.md

 ## Features
 This bot made **only** for notification purposes.
 It doesn't do anything except notifications, because I don't turst these metal brains.
 Notification of:
--people joining/leaving
+- people joining/leaving
--possible raids
+- possible raids
--use of banned words
+- use of banned words
--use of oversized pictures
+- use of oversized pictures
--other bots getting used outside their allowed zone -friends getting online
+- other bots getting used outside their allowed zone
+- friends getting online
--mentions of your name
+- mentions of your name
 and probably something else that I forgot about.

 ## Token